 What if I told you that you weren’t created to live in anxiety and depression?
 What if I told you that Jesus has made a way for you to be free from that and he’s calling you to join in on that freedom today?
 Would you believe it?
 Or does your life’s experience make that sound like an unattainable fairytale.

 Are you to blame for your depression and anxiety?
 I don’t think so.
-Many hold blame on themselves even though God says we who are in Christ have no more condemnation (Romans 8:1), but others then usher blame to a God who “has abandoned them” not realizing that the God of the Bible never forsakes his children.
+Many hold blame on themselves even though God says we who are in Christ have no more condemnation (Romans 8:1).
+But if it’s not a human fault, others then revert to blame a God who “has abandoned them” not realizing that the God of the Bible never forsakes his children.
 If God created you in his image, wouldn’t that mean God intended you to think like him as well?
-I think this is true, and precisely why after Jesus redeemed those that believe, Paul in the Bible says “we have the mind of Christ (1 Cor.
+I think this is true, and precisely why Paul in the Bible says “we have the mind of Christ (1 Cor.
 2:16).
 Those that have called upon the name of the Lord to be saved, have full access to not just his thoughts, but his thought process as well.
 We aren’t just to flood our brains with his truth temporarily, but to actually reason and develop thoughts throughout our life as he does.

 Humanity chose to disobey God in the beginning, resulting in a fallen world, and experience that is less than the original design of God.
 Understanding this is vital to understanding the new identity given in Christ (2 Cor.
 5:17).
 If you think your brain is to be mended and “fixed” to think properly, then you may just be attempting to accomplish what no one in the Old Testament could.
 They could not “cure” their fallen state by trying to hold to God’s law; they all fell short (Rom.
 3:23).
 What if instead the key was understanding the TRUTH about your new identity; that you have been given the mind of Christ and have been called to partake in his divine nature?